 - Clothing – Loose fitting comfortable clothing to cover both warm and cold days.
-Thermal wicking base layer and a couple of fleece tops.
+Thermal wicking base layer and a couple of fleece / soft shell tops.
 Light, quick drying trousers – polyester or fleece, cotton not ideal.
 Wicking T-shirt and shorts are worth bringing also.

 - Harness – make sure it fits before the course and is not too big at its smallest possible waist size.
 Likewise that you can get it over fleeces, waterproofs etc.

 - Helmet – Easily adjustable and big enough to go over a warm hat.

 - Waterproof jacket and trousers – Lightweight waterproofs will be sufficient for most courses.

 - Water bottle and packed lunch – At least 1L Capacity.